 Your hometown California employment lawyer will probably fail in this case.
 If you are going up against a big company, then contact a lawyer and sue them.
 If you are going up against Disney, you should probably just cut your losses and run.

 Disney really messed up because they said they were firing Gina Carano because of her inoffensive social media posts.
 Gina didn’t follow the political narrative of the head of the company, so she was fired.
 Disney was happy to state why they fired her because they know nobody can touch them.
 However, your employer will not be so bold, and ergo not so foolish.

 What often happens is that your employer sees something you wrote on social media and doesn’t like it, so they start searching for a reason to fire you.
 Back in the 90s, we called this process, “Starting a paper trail” on somebody.

 What an employer does is to look for all the reasons you could be fired, and then start issuing warnings so she/he may go ahead and fire you.
 All of a sudden, your 5-minutes late to start work start to make their way into your performance reports.
-In these cases, where the real reason for your firing is hidden, your Long Beach employment lawyer will have a harder time getting a big payment.
+In these cases, where the real reason for your firing is hidden, your California employment lawyer will have a harder time getting a big payment.

 However, it is often possible to prove that your reasons for being fired were false, which in itself is enough to claim damages.
 The process of suing your boss for firing you is never as clear-cut and easy as we see in Hollywood.
-If you need real expert advice on what to do next, then get in touch with Belal Hamideh Law team in Long Beach.
+If you need real expert advice on what to do next, then get in touch with Belal Hamideh Law team in California.